 Suffering injuries after a maritime accident is stressful.
 On top of the recovery process, you may also have expensive medical bills and lost wages to worry about.

 If you or a loved one sustained injuries from a maritime accident, you may be entitled to benefits.
 Call the Law Offices of Blaine Barrilleaux to receive a free case review.
-Our Houma maritime lawyers understand what you’re going through.
+Our Houma Jones Act lawyers understand what you’re going through.
 You deserve to be compensated for your losses.
-In order to determine your legal options and if you qualify for benefits, our team of attorneys will need to review the specific details of your case.
+In order to determine your legal options and if you qualify for benefits, our team of maritime lawyers will need to review the specific details of your case.

 What Is Maritime Law?